dave-hillier/disruptor-unity3d/README.md

 ## Benchmark

-I've created a simple benchmark in Test.cs for my simple single producer/single consumer RingBuffer.Each frame a batch of random integers are queued.
+I've created a simple benchmark in Test.cs for my simple single producer/single consumer RingBuffer.
+Each frame a batch of random integers are queued.
 The values are dequeued and discarded by the other thread.

 Note: this benchmark is not intended as an example usecase or to take performance, but allowed me to profile the game for allocations.